Vinoopvennekode/React-Project-MediCare/README.md

 ## Contact

-For any inquiries or suggestions, please feel free to reach out to VINOOP VENNEKODE at vinoopvennekode@gmail.com.
+For any inquiries or suggestions, please feel free to reach out me at vinoopvennekode@gmail.com.